 Webex Available (Dec.
 1, 2020): Webex Instructions

-Notice (July 16, 2020): EOIR to Resume Hearings in Non-Detained Cases at the Arlington Immigration Court (PDF)
+Notice (Oct.
+9, 2020): EOIR to Resume Hearings in Non-Detained Cases at Atlanta Immigration Courts

 Please see Google Maps for a map and directions to the immigration court.

 The immigration court does not accept faxes, unless immigration court staff or the immigration judge specifically requests one.
 Unauthorized transmissions are not made part of the record and are discarded without consideration of the document or notice to the sender.
-Further, the only electronic submissions permitted are EOIR-28 forms unless such transmission is specifically requested.
-Immigration Court Practice Manual, 3.1(a)(vii).
+The immigration court does allow for electronic submissions by Department of Homeland Security and attorneys that are “opted-in”, as a pilot for ECAS.
+However, EOIR-28 forms are accepted electronically without an “opted-in” requirement.

 Building Access and Security Screening Process:

 All visitors are required to be check in, sign-in and be screened by the guards.
 Immigration court visitors and attorneys must not remain in the lobby area or near the entrance doors of the building, as it is a violation of the building policy.
 If you must meet your client(s) prior to the scheduled immigration court hearing, there is space available in the court’s waiting area.

 All visitors to the immigration court must undergo a security screening through a metal detector machine as well as a handbag screening each time they visit the immigration court.
 Shoes may be required to be removed, if needed.

 Visitors must not bring any cameras, video, or recording equipment.